 - Airport Working Group (similar to AirFair, but an older outgrowth of SPON; board meetings closed to public)

 - Original 1981 Environmental Impact Statement (triggered dispute leading to Settlement Agreement) — online on Hathi Trust and Google Books

 - EIR 508 for 1985 Master Plan, all volumes available on Hathi Trust digital library, or Google books:

-- EIR 582 for 2003 extension (allowed massive expansion of terminal) — in print at Newport Beach Public Library + supplemental report for terminal construction.
+- EIR 582 for the 2003 Settlement Agreement extension (which allowed massive expansion of the terminal) is available in print at Newport Beach Public Library , including a 2004 Supplemental EIR for terminal construction.
 A scanned copy of the latter (only) is available on the AWG website.